securityespresso/blog/_posts/2019-03-22-vpn-server-using-wireguard-on-ubuntu.md

 First of all, you'll need a VPS that you will use as a VPN server.
 WireGuard is very lightweight so the cheapest VPS that has a public IPv4 will be probably more than enough.

-**Tip**: If you don't have a VPS provider you can [sign up for an account at Vultr](https://www.vultr.com/?ref=7797536-4F).
-By using this referral link you get free 50$ which practically gives you a 5$ VPS for 10 months for free at the time of writing this article.
+**Tip**: If you don't have a VPS provider you can [sign up for an account at Vultr](https://www.vultr.com/?ref=8387836-6G).
+By using this referral link you get free 100$ (at the time of writing this article) which allows it to spin up a few machines and test your setup for free!

 After signing up create an Ubuntu 18.04 VPS in a region of your preference.
 If you don't know which to choose - pick one that's geographically closer to you.
 You can tick the IPv6 checkbox if you want to be able to access IPv6 through the VPN as well.